-The service provides support for people aged 16 or over whose neurofibromatosis (NF) or schwannomatosis is affecting their mood or quality of life.
+We support people aged 16 or over whose neurofibromatosis (NF) or schwannomatosis is affecting their mood or quality of life.

-Having a condition like NF or schwannomatosis can affect you in lots of different ways, including:
+Having a condition like NF or schwannomatosis can affect you and your family in lots of different ways, including:

 - feeling worried, angry, stressed or sad about your condition